Birth Mother Adoption Regret

 Likelihood of Changing Your Mind

 Many women thinking about placing their babies for adoption wonder what happens if they change their minds later.
-Laws are different state by state, but many states have a window of at least a few days for women to change their minds.
+Laws are different by state, but many have a window of at least a few days for women to change their minds.
 You will be fully informed about what the options are in your state.

 Lifetime Adoption helps connect birth mothers with adoption attorneys who can help explain these laws.
 But in our experience, most moms who follow through with the open adoption plans are comfortable with their decision.
 They typically wish their situation was different so they could have parented their baby.
-Still, they are grateful to have open adoption as an option to allow them to be a part of the child’s life from the beginning.
+Still, they are grateful to have open adoption as an option to allow them to be a part of the child’s life.
 They are also thankful to be embraced and included as part of the adoptive family.

 Take some time to learn from the stories of some of our birth mothers.
 Many women who worry about regretting their decisions find it helpful to read testimonials from women who may have had similar thoughts and experiences.